CellProfiler/tutorials/3d_monolayer/README.md

 1. You can also convert the objects to images using the **ConvertObjectsToImage** module and then save the output using **SaveImages**.
 This option will allow you to visualize the segmentations directly in Fiji.

     <p align="center"><img src="docs/images/convertobjectstoimage_36.png" alt="rescale5" width="600"/></p>
     After running these last two modules an output image will be created and saved to the output directory.
 Use Fiji to inspect the this image.

+# Export measurements
+1. Save the output of the measurements modules using **ExportToSpreadsheet** or **ExportToDatabase**.

+It's good practice to place all export modules at the end of your pipeline.
+CellProfiler automatically calculates execution times for each module that was run before the export module.
+By placing your export modules at the end of your pipeline, you will have access to module execution times for each module in your pipeline.

 Thank you for completing the 3d monolayer tutorial!